fiverr/passable/documentation/test/warn_only_tests.md

 # Warn only `test`
-By default, a failing `test` will set `hasValidationErrors` to `true`.
-Sometimes you would want to set a warn-only validation test (password strength, for example).
+By default, a failing `test` will set `.hasErrors()` to `true`.
+Sometimes you need to set a warn-only validation test (password strength, for example).
 In this case, you would add the `WARN` flag to your test function as the last argument.
 WARN validations work exactly the same.
-The only thing different is that the result will be stored under `validationWarnings` instead of `validationErrors`.
+The only thing different is that the result will be stored under `warnings` instead of `errors`, and `.hasWarnings()` will return true.
-In case of a failure, `hasValidationErrors` stays unchanged (other tests may have set it to `true`), the field's `hasValidationWarnings` is set to `true`.
-It will also bump up `warnCount`.

 If no flag is added, your test function will default to `FAIL`.

-The `WARN` and `FAIL` flags are constants shipped with passable.
-You may use the strings `'warn'` and `'fail'`, but for guranteed future compatibility, it is best you use these exports.
+The `WARN` and `FAIL` flags are constants exported from passable.

 ```js
 // es6 imports